Looking for La Crosse WI hiking:

-The walk to the first bridge is only 0.1 mile, making it such a short jaunt that even on the hottest of summer days it can be easily accomplished.
-Even if you decide to hike no further than the first bridge, the tranquility of nature and the photo opportunities right here will have made your drive worthwhile.
+Only 0.1 miles, making it such a short jaunt that even on the hottest of summer days it can be easily accomplished.

-The second bridge can be seen looking down the trail from the first bridge, it’s only another 0.1-mile hike to get there, total hike distance thus far 0.2-miles.
-If you stop to look into the water from the second bridge you might be able to see a couple of red-eared slider turtles sunbathing on the beach or swimming in the water.
+can be seen looking down the trail from the first bridge; it’s only another 0.1-mile hike to get there, total hike distance thus far 0.2-miles.

 The small blue flowers are wild Forget-Me-Nots.
 There was only one small patch of these flowers spotted on the hike in between the fifth and sixth bridge.
 Such a lovely find, make sure to keep your eyes open for these little beauties.